How to Buy Bitcoin With the Best Broker in the UK

 Before we get to buying Bitcoin with cash in your city in the UK, we’d like to highlight the risks associated with any such cash transaction.
 Unless you’re using a reputed peer-to-peer (P2P) exchange where your cash can be held in an escrow account, before getting released to the seller upon BTC receipt, there will always be the risk of not receiving the promised BTC.
 Hence, direct cash purchases outside of such platforms are usually not encouraged.

 The UK has taken a very measured approach regarding cryptocurrency regulation, and its stance has matured after Brexit.
-Despite confirming in 2020 that crypto assets must be considered as property, cryptocurrencies aren’t treated as legal tender in Britain and there are no specific cryptocurrency laws in place yet.
-Nonetheless, starting January 10, 2021, all cryptocurrency-related service providers, including exchanges and brokers are required to register with the UK’s Financial Conduct Authority (FCA), to operate in the country.
+Despite confirming in 2020 that crypto-assets must be considered as property, cryptocurrencies aren’t treated as legal tender in Britain and there are no specific cryptocurrency laws in place yet.
+Nonetheless, since 10 January 2021, all cryptocurrency-related service providers, including exchanges and brokers are required to register with the UK’s Financial Conduct Authority (FCA), to operate in the country.

 3 Tips to Buy Bitcoin